harryjjacobs/virtual-cards-client/README.md

 ```

 ### State Initialiser
 Used to initialise the game.
-The first player in the room
+The master (player that created
-to send out this message controls the initial state.
+the room) will send this message after all players have joined.

-TODO: avoid discrepancy in who was the first player - take
-a vote amongst clients (no user involvement) to determine
-which was the first message - this system will also be used
-for other parts of the game.
-Note - could develop this
-further into turn based play rather than just the
-free-for-all it is at the moment.
+It is the signal to begin the game.

 The state must be a purely JSON object.